ISO 9001 Quality Management System

 • Final Inspection Pass Rate: percentage of inspected kits passing final release criteria.

-• Minutes per Kit: average assembly time on standard SKU set (excludes training batches).
+• Minutes per Kit: average assembly time on standard SKU set.

 • Peak Capacity: maximum aggregated output under standard staffing and stable material supply.